Reviewed by

 • RBI's KYC Directions, 2016: This act is part of India's broader efforts to prevent money laundering and terrorist financing.
 These directions primarily mandate financial institutions (banks, NBFCs, etc.) to conduct due diligence on their customers.

-NGOs and Trusts must follow the laws they are registered, along with the rules required for the Darpan registration.
+NGOs and Trusts must follow the laws under which they are registered, along with the rules required for the Darpan registration.

 Key Benefits of Applying for Darpan Registration in India